So is solid perfume... better???

 Has to be one of my top FAQs in the shop.
 Usually asked while someone is sniffing one of the solid perfumes I have in stock! 😆

-Roll-ons, sprays, and solids each have their own set of unique benefits, which I'll break down for you in this post to help you narrow down your options and decide which one is best for you!
+Roll-ons, sprays, and solids each have their own set of unique benefits, which I'll break down for you in this post to help you narrow down your options and decide which one is best for you.

-Top benefits of oil based roll-on perfumes:
+Top benefits of oil-based roll-on perfumes:

-Travel friendly and purse/pocket sized, with minimal chance of leakage. ✅
+Travel-friendly, purse/pocket-sized, with minimal chance of leakage. ✅

-Great for touching up on the go!
+Oil-based fragrances are great for touching up on the go!

 Blends well with most essential oils. ✅